 As part of the Clean Fuel Standard law, we were directed by the Legislature to hire an independent contractor to analyze “the best estimate or range in probable costs or cost savings attributable to the clean fuels program per gallon of gasoline and per gallon of diesel.”
 We held an online information session about the preliminary results on May 3, 2022.

 Agriculture and Forestry Carbon Capture & Sequestration Advisory Panel

 The panel is made up of representative stakeholders from businesses and industries related to forestry and agriculture, environmental and environmental justice groups, local governments, and the public.
-The panel will provide a collaborative forum for members to offer individual and collective inputs and insights on how to best incentivize and allocate credits for the sequestration of greenhouse gases relating to the Clean Fuel Standard through activities on agricultural and forestlands in Washington.
+The panel will provide a collaborative forum for members to offer input and insights about how to best provide incentives and allocate credits for the sequestration of greenhouse gases related to the Clean Fuel Standard through activities on agricultural and forest lands in Washington.